paulwizviz/learn-elastic/README.md

 # Overview

-This repositories contain references to working examples, educational and opinions related to Elastic Search technologies.
+This repository contain references to working examples, educational and opinions related to Elastic Search technologies.

 ## Notes